Statistics Notebook

 Statistical vs Practical Significance

-A result can be statistically significant but practically irrelevant.
+A result can be statistically significant but not matter in practice.

 # practical significance: effect size (Cohen's d)